2023 Annual Report

 WJI implements programming in 85 communities in the Maya Kaqchikel region of Guatemala, and shares its methodology with partner organizations in three countries.

-In 2023 WJI’s talented team was invited to attend conferences, participate on panels, and share their unique expertise all over the world.
+In 2023, WJI’s talented team attended conferences, participated in panels, and shared their unique expertise all over the world!

 0

-women, men, and girls benefitted from WJI’s programs.
+women, men, and girls benefited from WJI’s programs.

 0

-adolescent girls and their mothers gained knowledge and skills to prevent child marriage and gender-based violence.
+adolescent girls gained knowledge and skills to prevent child marriage and gender-based violence.

 0

-women graduated from WJI's Women’s Rights Education Program.
+women graduated from the Women’s Rights Education Program.

 0